📦 We Ship Most Orders From Our USA Facility The Same Business Day!

 Remove activated carbon from filters, turn off UV sterilizers, perform a 20–25% water change, and test water parameters.
 Ideally, set up a dedicated hospital tank before beginning treatment.

 If no improvement is seen after 5 days of correct dosing, discontinue treatment and consult an aquatic veterinarian.
-The infection may require a different antibiotic such as Fish Flox (ciprofloxacin), or the problem may not be bacterial in nature.
+The infection may require a different antibiotic such as Bird Flox (ciprofloxacin), or the problem may not be bacterial in nature.

-How should I store Fish Zithro tablets?
+How should I store Bird Zithro tablets?

 Store in a cool, dry place away from direct sunlight.
 Keep the container tightly sealed.
 Always check the expiration date before use and dispose of expired tablets according to local pharmaceutical waste guidelines.